Skip to contents

 gisco_set_cache_dir(ex, verbose = FALSE)

-# Restore initial cache
+# Restore the initial cache.

 gisco_clear_cache(verbose = TRUE)